 This is the website of the Barrow-in-Furness Branch of the Submariners Association.
 The Premier UK resource on the internet for Submariners and anyone interested in the Royal Navy Submarine Service.

 Vickers and Barrow are names synonymous with the development of the submarine.
 Hundreds of submarines covering virtually every class have been built for the Royal Navy and foreign Navies.
 This site is dedicated to not only to those who have served on Her Majesty's Submarines but also to those employees past and present whose skills and efforts have given pride to the phrase 'Barrow built' and made the name Vickers known and respected throughout the world.

-On This Day - December 4
+On This Day - January 18

-|1944||Shalimar (P242)||HMS Shalimar sinks a Japanese sailing vessel with gunfire in the Strait of Malacca.|
+|1945||Shalimar (P242)||HMS Shalimar sinks four Japanese sailing vessels with gunfire south of the Malakka Strait.|